AdnanAI7/AdnanAI7/README.md

 - 💞️ I’m looking to collaborate on projects in the field of Artificial Intelligence and Machine Learning
 - 📫 You can reach me on aimldsadnan@gmail.com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I can't stay consistent
+- learning to write code will soon be better than you

 <!---
 AdnanAI7/AdnanAI7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.